Frequently Asked Questions

 When was the Inquiry set up?

-The Brook House Inquiry was set up on 5 November 2019, when the Home Secretary announced she was converting the special investigation by the Prisons and Probation Ombudsman into the mistreatment of detainees shown on Panorama Undercover: Britain’s Immigration Secrets, broadcast on 4th September 2017, into a statutory public inquiry.
+The Brook House Inquiry was set up on 5 November 2019, when the Home Secretary announced she was converting the special investigation by the Prisons and Probation Ombudsman into the mistreatment of individuals who were detained at Brook House IRC shown on Panorama Undercover: Britain’s Immigration Secrets, broadcast on 4th September 2017, into a statutory public inquiry.

 What will the Inquiry achieve?